Are you driving enough pipeline? For most of us, there’s no such thing.

 In the video, Matt Zilli shares company-wide updates, user tips, and news about what’s coming.
 This allows our audience to digest the newsletter in a more engaging way that is resonating with recipients.

-If you, like me, have been involved in multiple Marketo Summits, you know what it’s like to receive a personalized video invitation.
+If you, like me, have been involved in multiple Marketo Summits, you know what it’s like to receive a video email invitation.
 This has proven to be a valuable campaign tactic to increase event registrations and ultimately grow the Marketo community.

 Here’s an example of the video we did in 2018:

-The personalized video email generated a 36% increase in open rate and a 144% bump in click-through rate compared to the other emails the team sent to promote the event.
+The video email generated a 36% increase in open rate and a 144% bump in click-through rate compared to the other emails the team sent to promote the event.